KnowledgeCaptureAndDiscovery/USC-AI-EDGE-Symposium/index.md

 ## Attending

 The event is free and open to everyone.
-Please register [here](./register).
+The event will be held virtually.
+To receive a link please register [here](./register).

 ## Questions?